More Free Animated Math Lessons Coming Soon!

 Tiled Area Questions are designed to provide students with the opportunity to compose and decompose numbers.
 This post primarily focuses on fractions.
-However, if you are a K-2 teacher, please be watching for a modification that will make these resources extremely useful for you.
+If you are a K-2 teacher, you may really like this version.

 Watch the video, download the resources, and give your student the opportunity to visualize, decompose, compare, and compose numbers.